ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The problem type {{!PROBLEM=I-D.ietf-httpapi-rfc7807bis}} of "https://iana.org/assignments/http-problem-types#ohttp-key" is defined.
-An Oblivious Gateway Resource MAY use this problem type in a response to indicate that an Encapsulated Request used an outdated or incorrect key configuration.
+An Oblivious Gateway Resource MAY use this problem type in a response to indicate that an encapsulated request used an outdated or incorrect key configuration.

 {{fig-key-problem}} shows an example response in HTTP/1.1 format.